 Furthermore, the western diet encourages the thriving of obesity-related bacteria.
 Poor gut health also leads to inflammation, which interferes with the absorption of key amino acids.
 The amino acids are vital for muscle growth and retention.
 As you may know, the more muscle mass you have, the more calories you burn even when at rest.
 Less amino acid absorption means less muscle mass, which means fewer calories burned.

 That’s not all.
-Other studies4 show that probiotics also stimulate release of the ANGPTL4 protein, which is shown to lower fat storage.
+Other studies show that probiotics also stimulate release of the ANGPTL4 protein, which is shown to lower fat storage.

 There is no single best probiotic for weight loss.
 There are, however, certain strains that studies show may be effective as part of a fat loss plan.
 We’ll identify these strains and what the medical community has uncovered in their research.

 One of the more well-documented probiotics we discussed in prior posts is lactobacillus rhamnosus.
-Studies5 show this probiotic may be effective in weight loss and weight maintenance in overweight dieters.
+Studies show this probiotic may be effective in weight loss and weight maintenance in overweight dieters.

 So far, we have been talking about the best probiotics for weight loss.
-However, people already in fairly good shape can also benefit.
+However, people already in fairly good shape can also benefit from taking probiotics.
 New research shows some strains may also prevent weight gain from occurring in the first place.

-In one study6, subjects fed a diet 1,000 calories above their maintenance level every day were able to keep fat gain to a minimum by taking a probiotic formula.
+In one study, subjects fed a diet 1,000 calories above their maintenance level every day were able to keep fat gain to a minimum by taking a probiotic formula.

 We believe you should take probiotics for their gut health benefits.
 All the other benefits are secondary and will naturally follow as your gut is restored to its normal balance.
 With that being said, if you’re already on a fat loss workout program, probiotic supplementation certainly won’t hurt and can only help.

 In no way are we suggesting that probiotics are the next wonder supplement for achieving miraculous fat loss.
 That’s wishful thinking.
 The studies, however, do show that probiotics hold tremendous promise as a weight loss aid.
-It’s something you should be consuming more of anyways for their amazing digestive support benefits.
+It’s something you should be consuming more of anyway for its amazing digestive support benefits.